trxrg/bulutlar/README.md

-# Bulutlar: A CrossPlatform Desktop Notebook Application
+# Bulutlar: A CrossPlatform Notebook Application for Desktops

 Bulutlar enables users to write, edit and read articles.
 It offers
 - complex search and filtering,